arigonat/arigonat.github.io/_pages/about.md

   <div style="flex: 1;">
     <h1>About me</h1>
     <p>
-      I am currently a PhD candidate at <a href="https://inria.fr/en" target="_blank">INRIA</a> and DI ENS Paris, working in the <a href="https://team.inria.fr/mathnet/" target="_blank">MATHNET</a> group, in collaboration with <a href="https://paris.communauto.com/" target="_blank">Commanauto</a>.
+      I am a PhD candidate in applied probability at <a href="https://inria.fr/en" target="_blank">INRIA</a> and DI ENS Paris, working in the <a href="https://team.inria.fr/mathnet/" target="_blank">MATHNET</a> group, in collaboration with <a href="https://paris.communauto.com/" target="_blank">Commanauto</a>.
-      My research focuses on stochastic networks, queuing theory and multi-scale Markov processes and on their application to model car-sharing systems.
+      My research focuses on stochastic networks, queuing theory, and multi-scale Markov processes, with a particular emphasis on their application to modeling car-sharing systems.
       I am supervised by <a href="https://team.inria.fr/rap/members/fricker/" target="_blank">Christine Fricker</a> and <a href="https://mohamed.perso.math.cnrs.fr/" target="_blank">Hanene Mohamed</a>.<br>

 <br>
-      Here is my <a href="/files/CV_AlessiaRigonat.pdf" target="_blank" rel="noopener noreferrer">CV</a>.
+      You can find my CV <a href="/files/CV_AlessiaRigonat.pdf" target="_blank" rel="noopener noreferrer">here</a>.

     </p>